bluesky/event-model/docs/source/data-model.rst

 Run Start Document
 ------------------

-Again, a 'start' document marks the beginning of the run.
+Again, a 'run start' document marks the beginning of the run.
 It comprises everything we know before we start taking data, including all metadata provided by the user and the plan.
 (More on this in the :doc:"next section <metadata>".)